Bazaar

 At a Glance

-• Milton will be the fifth hurricane to make a mainland U.S. landfall in 2024.
+• Milton was the fifth hurricane to make a mainland U.S. landfall in 2024.

 • Since 1851, only eight other seasons have had at least five U.S. hurricanes.